-key components in sealed envelopes or smart cards

-face-to-face identification

-key components to be distributed by different channels

-installation of a security module with pre-installed keys.
+- key components in sealed envelopes or smart cards - face-to-face identification - key components to be distributed by different channels - installation of a security module with pre-installed keys.

-&lt;sup>24 https://password-hashing.net/argon2-specs.pdf

-For other symmetric key distribution schemes refer to ISO/IEC 11770-2 [41] and other references provided at the end of this section.
+For other symmetric key distribution schemes refer to ISO/IEC 11770-2 [37] and other references provided at the end of this section.